cultuurnet/udb3-json-schemas/README.md

 Then, run any of the following commands:

+*   `yarn api:lint` to check for syntax errors or design guidelines violations inside the OpenAPI files
 *   `yarn docs:lint` to check the `.md` files (guides) for mistakes or syntax errors

-*   `yarn docs:lint:fix` to automatically fix issues reported by the previous command (when possible)
-*   `yarn api:lint` to check for syntax errors or design guidelines violations inside the OpenAPI files (always need to be fixed manually)
+## Automatically fixing (some) errors

+Warnings or errors reported by `yarn api:lint` (a.k.a. the `CI / openapi` check on GitHub) always need to be fixed manually in the OpenAPI file(s) of your project.

+Warnings or errors reported by `yarn docs:lint` (a.k.a. the `CI / docs` check on GitHub) can sometimes be fixed automatically, depending on the exact issue.
+For example formatting issues can be fixed automatically, but dead links not.

+If you have `node` and `yarn` installed locally, you can run `yarn docs:lint:fix` to try to fix the linting issues.
+Any issues that can be fixed will be fixed, and you can then commit them.

+You can also run the same script on GitHub itself via https://github.com/cultuurnet/apidocs/actions/workflows/docs-linting-fix.yml.

+Click "Run workflow", select the branch you are working on (make sure it's up-to-date!), and hit the green "Run workflow" button.
+If any errors were fixed, they will be automatically committed back to your branch.
+Make sure to pull these changes in your local copy of the docs before making more changes to avoid merge conflicts!